splunk/public-o11y-docs/logs/set-up-logconnect.rst

 Configure permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-11. On the Configure permissions page of the guided setup, select the users who you want to give access to this Log Observer Connect connection and teh associated Splunk Enterprise indexes.
+11. On the Configure permissions page of the guided setup, select the Splunk Observability Cloud users who you want to give access to this connection and the associated Splunk Enterprise indexes.

 12. Select :guilabel:`Save and activate`.